Walking

 • Dogs on-leash.
 Unfenced dog exercise park where dogs can be off the leash, but under effective control

-• Dogs are prohibited from the wetlands conservation area
+• Dogs are prohibited from the wetland's conservation area

 While you’re here:

-• Head to the Christchurch Adventure Park for a fun-filled afternoon
+Check out the Kennedy’s Bush walks, or head to the Christchurch Adventure Park for a fun-filled afternoon of mountain biking.

 Visit website